top of page

 Artist Statement

-Gaston Bachelard stated that “homes are in us as much as we are in them.”
-My concept of home is best interpreted through a lens of ambivalence.
+Focusing on societal ideals of womanhood, gender roles in the home, and my southern upbringing, has transformed my concept of home to be viewed through a lens of ambivalence.
 This space can be both supportive and nurturing, but also oppressive and disorienting.
 I embrace this ambivalence, using it to create a feeling of both familiarity and displacement within my work.
-This gives me room for new methods of creating in the studio to develop.

 Student portfolio by request.